openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 \** Several #OpenAPS contributors recommend the Raspberry Pi 2 CanaKit, which includes several essential accessories in one package and can be purchased through [Amazon](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/)

+Raspberry Pi 3 version is also available and allows for BLE out of the box.

 The CanaKit has the RPi2, SD card, WiFi adapter, and wall power supply.
 It also comes with a case, HDMI cable, and heat sink, none of which are required for an OpenAPS build.
 The kit does not have a micro USB cable (required to connect a Dexcom G4 receiver to the RPi) or a battery, which can be used in lieu of the wall power supply for portability.

 Eventually, once you have an entire OpenAPS build up and running, it is recommended that you have backup sets of equipment in case of failure.